EDUC5467 Teaching English to Speakers of Other Languages (TESOL) Curriculum I

 - Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in English as an Additional Language or Dialect (EALD); (2) demonstrate a repertoire of teaching and learning strategies relevant to the secondary EALD curriculum; (3) demonstrate a detailed understanding of the current EALD curriculum; (4) demonstrate sound specialist content knowledge; (5) plan and evaluate student centred instruction for effective and engaging learning; (6) plan for literacy and numeracy learning; (7) evaluate and develop instructional resources for secondary EALD including a range of educational technologies; (8) understand effective assessment practice in EALD through the planning of assessment tasks; (9) demonstrate an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (10) incorporate multicultural perspectives, particularly Aboriginal and Torres Strait Islander perspectives; (11) communicate effectively and professionally (in writing, orally and non-verbally) with peers, university staff and other professionals; (12) prepare forms and templates for communication with parents; (13) demonstrate high standards of professional conduct, including appropriate self-management, when engaging with peers, school and university staff and other professionals; (14) reflect on personal and professional development and plan for future learning as a member of the EALD teacher community; (15) work collaboratively with colleagues; (16) use research findings to improve practice; and (17) demonstrate research and information and communication technology (ICT) skills.

-- Typically this unit is assessed in the following ways: (1) a series of lesson plans; (2) a learning program; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) a series of lesson plans; (2) a learning program; and (3) professional conduct.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the a series of lesson plans, a learning program, and professional conduct components.

 Supplementary assessment is not available in this unit.